peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

               EContext ctx)`<br>
  Returns a number similar to this number but with the radix point moved to the right.
+* `EFloat Multiply​(int intValue)`<br>
+ Multiplies this instance by the value of an arbitrary-precision integer object.
 * `EFloat Multiply​(EFloat otherValue)`<br>
  Multiplies two binary floats.
 * `EFloat Multiply​(EFloat op,